 - Avoid using compressed air to clean in small enclosed spaces between the rollers.

-NOTE: DO NOT use lubricants or degreasers such as WD40 on Hydrow's moving parts, including the seat rollers or rail.
+NOTE: DO NOT use lubricants or degreasers such as WD40 on any of Hydrow's moving parts, including the seat rollers or rail.
 This should not be necessary and can potentially cause significant damage to Hydrow.